-To facilitate the potential increase in port throughput and ensure a safer two-way passage for shipping vessels, the Gatcombe and Golding Cutting channels will need to be duplicated in the future, and potentially other port shipping channels in the long-term.
+To facilitate the future increase in port throughput and a safe two-way passage for ships, the existing Gatcombe and Golding Cutting channels in the ports outer harbour region, will require duplication.

-While the timing, scale and volume of Queensland’s resource growth in the short-term is likely to be modest, the national and state government policies, strategies and action plans are being implemented to maximise Queensland’s resource industry growth in the future.
+While the timing, scale and volume of Queensland’s trade growth in the short-term is likely to be modest, medium and longer term growth in trade requires extensive planning in readying Queensland for the future.

 The project will include:

-establishing locations for long-term placement of dredged material including capital and maintenance dredging in accordance with relevant legislation
+establishing locations for long-term placement of displaced material including capital and maintenance activities in accordance with relevant legislation

 relocating existing, and placement of new, navigational aids for the channel duplication.